Faculty Associates in Research

 Please note that this is a regional network, and membership is extended to those currently residing in the northeastern United States.
 If you are outside of the region, please visit our outreach page to find out how you can engage with SEAP.

-Ryadi Adityavarman is an associate professor in the Department of Design and Merchandising at Colorado State University.
-Adityavarman has a multidisciplinary academic background, including architecture, interior design, and historic preservation with professional practice experience in internatio
+Ryadi Adityavarman is an associate professor in the Interior Architecture program at Colorado State University.
+He has a multidisciplinary background in architecture, interior design, and historic preservation with a particular focus in Indonesian architectural traditions.

 Thomas Gibson’s first field research project concerned the relationship between the egalitarian and pacifist values of the Buid, an indigenous people inhabiting the highlands of Mindoro, Philippines, and the hierarchical and aggressive values of the Christian and Muslim societies found in the low